wckr/wocker/README.md

 core@wocker ~ $ wocker rm CONTAINER
 ```
 e.g. `$ wocker stop wocker`
-Note: The first Wocker container's name after your first `$ vagrant up` is "wocker".
+`CONTAINER` can be a name or ID of a container.
 You can use a docker command `$ docker ps` or a wocker command `$ wocker ps` (alias) to list running containers.
+Note: The initial Wocker container's name after your first `$ vagrant up` is "wocker".

 __3. Use a wocker command to run a new Wocker container__
 ```